The future of knowledge management: an agenda for research and practice

 Bruce Boyes’ commentary:

-• It’s not surprising to see the emergence of the Global Organizational Think Tank on Tacit Knowledge Management (GO-TKM), given that KM has not become a natural part of how people organise work, and also the less than positive state of KM as raised by Edwards and Lönnqvist in sections 1 above and 3.1 below.
-GO-TKM has the potential to greatly surpass and leave behind what has been known as KM.
+- It’s not surprising to see the newly emerged Global Organizational Think Tank on Tacit Knowledge Management (GO-TKM) seeking to chart a new path for KM, given that what has been known as KM has not become a natural part of how people organise work, and also the less than positive state of KM as raised by Edwards and Lönnqvist in sections 1 above and 3.1 below.

 2.3.
 Past research agendas